kwesikwaa/System-Design-DevOps/readme.md

 #  System Design & Devops Approaches
 ### simple app built with Go and Python

+Different servers are built here for different purposes

+Two approaches to microservices have been looked at
+- Pub Sub approach with rabbitmq
+- grpc approach

 ### I implement techniques such as:
 ### - containerizing with docker
 ### - load balancing with nginx